12testgl/Real-Time-Facial-Emotions-Detection-Model-using-a-Web-Interface/README.md

 6.Atom: Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows.

 # Project Structure
-1. Locating faces in the scene
+1. Locating faces in the scenes

 2. Extracting facial features from the detected face region